GeraldIhekwaba/Honeypot-Project/README.md

 [Click here to view the port change](/Screenshots/sshconfiguration.png) After making this adjustment, restart the SSH service by running "sudo systemctl restart ssh".
 You can verify that the new port is active by using the command nmap "your-ip-address" to check the open ports,[Here's an image of the nmap results](/Screenshots/ssh_nmap_scan.png).

+Now that the SSH configuration is complete, you can proceed to install Cowrie.
+First, download and install the required dependencies for Cowrie[[here]().
+Once the dependencies are installed, create a new Cowrie user account with the password disabled.
+After creating the user, switch into the Cowrie user account.
+Next, clone the official Cowrie GitHub repository, and once the cloning process is complete, navigate into the newly created Cowrie directory to continue with the installation steps.